albeanski/crater-invoice-backup-and-restore/SIMPLIFIED.md

- # Simplified Instructions
+# crater-invoice-backup-and-restore (simplified)
-Simplified instructions for backing up and restoring Crater Invoice using docker.
+**Simplified** instructions for backing up and restoring Crater Invoice using docker.
 Same as [README.md](README.md) minus some of the extra explanations.

 ## Quick Links
 - [Creating Backup](#backup)